freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 A function is called when the name of the function is followed by `()`.
 For the 'Hello, World!' example, the print function is called with a string as an argument for the first parameter.
 For the rest of the parameters, default values are used.

 The argument that we called the `print` function with is a `str` object or _string_, one of Python's [_built-in data types_](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str).
-Also the most important thing about python is that you don't have to specify the data type while declaring a variable, python's compiler will do that itself based on the type of value assigned.
+Also the most important thing about python is that you don't have to specify the data type while declaring a variable Python's compiler will do that itself, based on the type of value assigned.

 The `objects` parameter is prefixed with a `*`, which indicates that the function will take an arbitrary number of arguments for that parameter.